-#1.Not discrimination
+#1.Not discrimination but...

-#2.Lawyers on the wrong side.
+#2.Lawyers on wrong side.

-#3.Officials on the wrong side
+#3.Officials on wrong side

-#4.Bad service to members
+#4.Bad service to members.

-#6.Tribunal behaviour |
+#6.Tribunal connivance. |

 |